 2. You Stress About or Can’t Pay Your Bills

-Feeling stressed or helpless about your finances when bills come due can be a sign of overspending.
+Feeling stressed or helpless about your finances when bills come due may be a sign that you’ve been overspending.

 If you don’t know at any given moment whether you can pay off your credit card, then you probably have a spending issue.

 3. You Overdraft Your Checking or Your Credit Cards Get Declined

 Trying to spend money you don’t have is pretty much the definition of overspending.

 Maxed out credit cards and empty bank accounts mean you’re spending beyond your means.

 4. You Can Only Cover Your Minimum Payment

 If paying the minimum on certain credit cards is part of your debt pay-down strategy, then you’re probably ok.

 But if you’re only paying the minimums because that’s all you can spare, you’ve likely got a spending problem.